tbarbette/limitrate/README.md

 #Limit rate

-THis programs allows you to limit the rate of launching a certain command.
+This programs allows you to limit the rate of launching a certain command.
 Instead of launching

 > /usr/bin/program argument1 argument2